phsym/MandelbrotViewer/README.md

 This program lets you explore the Mandelbrot fractal

+## How to build :
+In a terminal, go to the project directory and invoke the Ant builder with <br>
+> ant

 ## How to use :
+#### Windows :
+Launch the application by double-clicking on MandelbrotViewer.jar
+#### Other platform :
+> java -jar MandelbrotViewer.jar
 Drag with the mouse to exlore the fractal.<br>
 Use the mouse wheel to zoom in/out.